ralna/GALAHAD/doc/Julia/rst-dir/lstr_functions.rst

 		    \n
 		                   v := v + A^T u,
 		    \n and recall the function.
-The vectors :math:`u` and :math:`v` are available in the arrays u and v (below) respectively, and the result :math:`v` must overwrite the content of v.
+The vectors $u$ and $v$ are available in the arrays u and v (below) respectively, and the result $v$ must overwrite the content of v.
 No argument except v should be altered before recalling the function

-		  * 4. The user must reset u (below) to :math:`b` are recall the function.
+		  * 4. The user must reset u (below) to $b$ are recall the function.
 No argument except u should be altered before recalling the function

 		  * -1. an array allocation has failed